generalman025/amplify_chatapplication/README.md

     3. After installation, you should config your origins in `amplify/backend/function/amplifychatapplistusers/parameters.json`(comma separated) and publish the application again via command `amplify publish`.

 #### To enable End to End Testing
-- Add cypress username & Password for E2E testing in `cypress.env.json`
+- Add cypress username & password for end to end testing in `cypress.env.json`

 #### To integrate with Amplify console
 - Add Custom Rules in Amplify console (Rewrites and redirects)